aarron-lee/legion-go-tricks/README.md

 Linux is good enough to be a daily driver on the Legion Go.

-- Using a PS5 Dualsense Edge Controller Emulator, you get access to the entire LGO controller (including gyro) via steam input
+- Using a Steam Controller Emulator, or PS5 Dualsense Edge Controller Emulator, you get access to the entire LGO controller (including gyro) via steam input
   - the entire controller works detached too, gyros in the controller are also usable
 - TDP control can be done either via Decky Plugin or HHD (handheld daemon)
 - RGB control works via Decky Plugin or Steam Input + Dualsense emulation